What I do when I’m not delivering agile projects

 My debut book, Build It or Get Out, was born out of my experiences working in the Network Marketing industry.
 Having been involved for well over a decade, I eventually learned a number of essential lessons that led me to realise that this industry was not for me.
 In what I hope is a thoughtful and humorous look at my time in Network Marketing, I have condensed this experience down to 7 essential lessons that will arm anyone who is just starting out in that industry, or thinking about joining a Network Marketing company, with everything they need to know to decide if this is the right opportunity for them.

 When not writing, I enjoy dressing up in 18th century clothing and shouting at people!
 As Calne’s official Town Crier, I get to travel the world representing my home town in competitions.
 I do this to be an ambassador for my town and to tell the world about its many virtues.
-It helps that many of the other town criers I have met are now among my best friends and some of the best people you will every meet.
+It helps that many of the other town criers I have met are now among my closest friends and some of the best people you will every meet.
 Of course, if I happen to take home a trophy or two, so much the better!
 I am honoured to be the current Bermuda International Town Crier Champion, a title I first attained in 2015 and successfully defended in 2017.